amadeus4dev/amadeus-hotel-booking-django/README.md

 # Amadeus Hotel Booking

-We recently released our hotel booking API to give you the chance to integrate booking capabilities directly in your application.
+With the Hotel Booking API you are able to integrate booking capabilities directly in your application.
 In this prototype we demonstrate the end-to-end booking process, calling the following endpoints:
 * [Hotel Search](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-search/api-reference)
     - GET /shopping/hotel-offers to find hotels
     - GET /shopping/hotel-offers/by-hotel to view rooms given a hotel
     - GET /shopping/hotel-offers/{offerId} to confirm room availability
 * [Hotel Booking](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-booking/api-reference)
     - POST /booking/hotel-bookings to book the room

+You also check out the [demo](https://amadeus4dev-hotel-booking.herokuapp.com/) as well.

 ## How to run the project via Docker (recommended)

 Build the image from the Dockerfile.
 The following command will